sammler/sammler-jobs-service/README.md

 - Get the history of jobs

 ## Configuration
-`mongodb-jobs-service` can be configured by the following environment variables:
+_sammler_jobs_service_ can be configured by the following environment variables:

 - `API_PORT` - The port to run the REST API (defaults to `3003`).